 Thanksgiving is a heavy meal, so I usually go lighter on the appetizers.
 These melt-in-your-mouth cheddar cheese coins are the perfect cocktail nibble to kick things off.
 They are crispy and cheesy, with a delicate, crumbly texture that is oh so good with a glass of port, wine, or something bubbly like champagne!

 You can also make the dough a few days before, then all you have to do is slice and bake!
-Or bake them a few hours ahead and leave at room temperature.
+Or bake them a few hours ahead and leave them at room temperature.

 The Main Course & Sides